In Short

 Remedies Available

-If, like Jessica Buntrock, you come across an image of yourself promoting someone else’s brand and you establish copyright infringement or a breach of the ACL, there are several remedies available to you.
+If, like Jessica Buntrock, you find an image of yourself promoting another person’s brand, and you identify copyright infringement or a breach of the ACL, there are several remedies available to you.

 Injunction | An injunction restrains the infringing party from continuing the infringing conduct.
 For example, an injunction may require the infringing party to take down your photo. |